 - Misplacing things, and inability to retrace steps

 - Trouble understanding visual images and spatial relationships

 - New problems with words in speaking or writing

 - Mood and personality changes

-Leading up to Alzheimer’s Awareness Month in November, organizations like the Alzheimer’s Association organize “memory walks” to raise awareness about the disease, as well as to raise money for research.
+The Alzheimer’s Association is working to end Alzheimer’s and all other dementia by accelerating global research, driving risk reduction and early detection, and maximizing quality care and support.
 The Alzheimer’s Foundation of America also promotes its National Memory Screening Program, which is available throughout the country and provides confidential memory screenings to anyone who is interested.